 During the Belle Époque, visitors came to be entertained but also to learn and discover.
 Through mechanical theatres, wax museums, cinemas, and scientific demonstrations, funfairs popularised innovations and technology.Fairground and science : Showmen as science popularisers

 Although fairground arts were belittled for many years as “popular” art, they are now recognized as decorative art thanks to the quality and diversity of their ornaments.
-The past craftsmen would now be considered as artists.
-They had workshops with many students, catalogs were printed and exhibitions organized to present their work.A decorative art in its own right
+The past craftsmen are now considered artists.
+They hold workshops with students, and catalogues have been printed and exhibitions organized to present their work.A decorative art in its own right

 The merry-go-rounds and booths preserved by the Pavillons de Bercy are the evidence of a vast heritage.
 The display of these magnificient pieces of art brings back an atmosphere similar to 19th century funfairs.The merry-go-rounds, booths and showfronts: an overview of fairground heritage